theoxylo/minecraft_mod_thx/README.txt

 ACKNOWLEDGEMENTS
 ----------------
+Thanks to DannyBoy007 for managing the forum topic and recruiting.
+Thanks to all forum participants.
 Special thanks to the ModLoader and MCP projects, without which this project would not be possible!
 And of course, thanks to Notch and the Mojang team for the pure goodness that is Minecraft.

 CHANGELOG
 ---------
+v006:

 v005: now on Minecraft and ModLoader beta 1.6.6
 v005: using delta time for smoother entity updates
 v005: improved missile movement and collision, increased damage